-Stockholm attack: Man held on suspicion of terrorist crimes
+Stockholm: Man held on suspicion of terrorism

 The Swedish Security Service said the attack happened just before 3 p.m. local time.
 People were seen fleeing the area in panic after what appeared to be the latest use of a vehicle as a weapon of terror in Europe.

-A beer truck was hijacked as it made a delivery nearby, according to the company that owned it.
-Eyewitnesses reported it speeding along Drottninggatan (Queen Street) before it crashed into the front of a department store.
+Eyewitnesses reported seeing the beer truck speeding along Drottninggatan (Queen Street) before it crashed into the front of a department store.
+The company that owned it said it had been hijacked as it made a delivery nearby.

 The street remained cordoned off Saturday morning, but the truck had been removed overnight from the building where it was wedged.
 Heavily armed officers guarded the area and several police vans were present.